wild-lotus/react-async-utils/README.md

 }
 ```

-And so, an Async Data encapsulates the 4 states of a piece of data along the async process within a single data type:
+And so, an `Async` data encapsulates the 4 states of a piece of data along the async process within a single data type:

 ```typescript
 export type Async<Payload> =